 6000-level courses are considered graduate level courses.
 6000-level courses are typically not available to undergraduates, and may only be cross-listed with undergraduate courses when there are substantially different course requirements for graduate students, reflecting a degree of academic rigor appropriate to graduate-level study.
 6000-level graduate course credit for professional experience or certifications is not possible, although prerequisite or leveling requirements for 6000-level courses may be waived by the graduate program.

 VIII.
+Faculty Qualifications

+While respecting accreditation requirements in each program area, faculty teaching graduate coursework will have at least one degree beyond the level at which they are teaching or a terminal degree in a related field, except in programs for terminal degrees or when equivalent experience is established.
+In terminal degree programs, faculty members will have the same level of degree.
+Department Chairs and Deans, in consultation with the Provost, may grant exceptions for extensive professional experience.

+IX.
 Graduate Certificates

 A graduate certificate program is a related cluster of credit bearing graduate courses that constitutes a coherent body of study within a discipline or set of related disciplines.
 The purpose of graduate certificate programs is to serve the needs of both matriculated and non-degree students interested in developing specific skills and knowledge for personal and/or professional development.
 Graduate certificate programs are credit-based, taught by regular or associate members of the graduate program’s faculty, and normally aligned with existing graduate education curricula.
 While certificate programs may be chosen by students who do not wish to pursue a master’s degree (i.e. non-matriculated graduate students), courses completed during a certificate program may be applied toward graduate degree requirements upon the approval of the appropriate graduate program office as noted below.